 On Friday, I had the opportunity to attend a Women’s Leadership Conference and I must say that it was the most empowering atmosphere that I have ever been for the cause of transforming women’s lives.
-On TV, media and reality TV shows, the most representation that I have seen of women, are the ones that gather to either fight, twerk and or show baby mama drama.
-It is rare to see a gathering where hundreds of women come because they have an intention to prove the society wrong about its expectations of them.
-Besides the speakers who shared their stories of how and why they started a journey of empowering women, I knew that these congregation of women had their stories too.
+It is sometimes scarce to see a gathering where hundreds of women come because they have an intention to emulate themselves.
+Besides the speakers who shared their stories of how and why they started a journey of empowering women, I knew that the congregation of women in the audience had their stories too.

 The women who spoke answered questions about situations whereby someone they know or they were the only woman in a room filled with men.
 The best response I heard was “you will always be the only something in the room and that should not restrict your voice from being heard.
 Introduce yourself ahead so that a comeback will be easy when discussions start on that table.”

 There was another question about how these women have managed their roles as mothers, wives and at the same time, bosses.
 I was so happy to see that they never denied their intention of catering for the ones they loved and they made that clear.
 A woman mentioned how she had to state the hours she would be available to work during her job interview and how having a family was no excuse to not become the best that she could.
 The other women mentioned that if they had to take their baby carriers into conference rooms, they would.
 In other words, they said, “make what everybody thinks should be your limitation become your inspiration to get out of that bed every morning.”